Master of Public Health

 The School of Public Health considers all admitted online MPH students for partial tuition scholarships funded by the school.
 Scholarship awards from the School of Public Health are based on both need and merit and provide finding for up to 25% of your total tuition costs.
 Consideration is based on your degree program application materials.
 You are not required to submit any additional application materials to be considered.
 Applicants who meet the priority application deadline are offered first consideration for funding.

 To learn more about financing your degree visit the Degrees Financial Resources Hub.

 Many of our students are currently employed and benefit from tuition reimbursement through their employers.
-If you need any documentation from the University of Michigan to support this process with your employer, please reach out to firstname.lastname@example.org (please include which program - Michigan's MPH or MS - you are interested in along with your inquiry).
+If you need any documentation from the University of Michigan to support this process with your employer, please reach out to firstname.lastname@example.org.

 All students are eligible for university payment plans that break up tuition into monthly payments: http://www.finance.umich.edu/finops/student/um-payment-plan.